enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 13 - Perspectives on brain  connectivity.md

 SCALE FREE NETWORK
+How are they define?
+	They have a central node with a looot of edges and then less and less nodes with high degree.

 What is p?
 		The prob that we find cutted edges
 How is this p diff in regular and random?